-The MA Screenwriting programme provides a year of critical and creative development, a network of future contacts and a space where a writer can define their interests and particular talent.
-This is a course that is more interested in content over structure, individual development over the imposition of a universal model or set of rules.
+The MA Screenwriting programme provides a year of critical and creative development, a network of future contacts and space where a writer can define their interests and particular talent.
+This is a course that is more interested in content over a structure, individual development over the imposition of a universal model or set of rules.

 We are looking for writers who are excited about writing for the screen, who have a background in writing for other mediums, directors who are seeking to write their own feature script and writers who wish to establish long-term mentoring relationships with development professionals.

 The school runs annual graduate surveys, the Survey for 2015 stated 100% of MAS grads “would recommend the course to someone else“.
 Other comments from LFS Screenwriting graduates:

 “Taking a year out to study at LFS was the best decision I have made.”
 Clyde Harris, graduated 2015

 'The screenplay is not the last stage of a literary journey.
 It is the first stage of a film and the only way to become a professional screenwriter is to get in contact with a group of people who make films.'
 Jean-Claude Carriere, Belle du Jour, Danton

 'I wouldn't be the writer I am without you and everything I learned during my time there.'
 Samuel Jefferson, MA Screenwriting graduate 2014, BAFTA/Rocliffe award for Comedy Writing

 “I always speak very highly of the Screenwriting MA at LFS when prospective students email me.
 I learnt so much there and have it to thank for a lot, so thanks!”
 Ben Cleary, MA Screenwriting 2011, Short Films Oscar Winner for STUTTERER